 The Stay in Play DUO is always installed, super simple to use, and only takes a minute or so to turn on, set up, and test before you’re ready to hit the road.

 Hooking up the Jeep Wrangler for flat towing is a fairly simple and straightforward process.

-2. Plug in Umbilical Cord to Motorhome and Jeep.
+2. Plug in the Umbilical Cord to Motorhome and Jeep.

 3. Hook Safety Cables to Motorhome, route in a crossing pattern under the tow bar, and hook to the Jeep.

 4. Plug in Break Away Cable.
-This activates the Jeep brakes in the event of breakaway.
+This activates the Jeep brakes in the event of a breakaway.

 5. Shift Jeep into Neutral.
 (See Below Procedures)